Bellese/angular-design-system/README.md

 * `id`: Use this to give the button an id
 * `description`: Use this to put text beneath the title
 * `buttonClick`: this will be emitted out so you have control over the event
+* `ariaLabel` : This will be for adding an aria label.

 This component will span the width of the screen, you will need to put it in a grid layout to organize it on the page